Te Kāhui Whaihanga New Zealand Institute of Architects was founded in 1905 but received the gift of a new name in 2019.

-JW Haare, could break down the elements of the phrase?
+JW Haare, could you break down the elements of the phrase?

 HW Te Kāhui is a group of people covered by a cloak that embraces the deeper meanings of knowledge – the taonga of knowledge.
 The cabinet in Parliament is known as a kāhui; the group that advises the Māori King is known as Kāhui.
 It’s a group that advises, guides and produces outcomes that are going to benefit its constituents.